ena-ema-technologies/msdr-16.02.2025/readme.md

 ## Submission :

+Please submit your task by replying this email, submission deadline 11:59 PM, 22nd February 2025.

 - Project deployment URL
-- Admin credentials to check dashboard functionalities
+- An admin credentials to check dashboard functionalities
-- Customer credentials to check shopping cart functionalities
+- A customer credentials to check shopping cart functionalities
 - GitHub repository (ensure that your code visibility is set to public for further assessment)

-Thank you!

 Please note: We didn't provide you with a specific design either frontEnd or backEnd to allow your creativity to shine.
 Feel free to to design as your own.
 You are also welcome to use your previous projects